 Creating a good dataset is costly (good being the keyword here).
 Large organizations like Facebook or Google spend millions, if not billions, on creating and collecting the data.
 It is expected that we will see an increase in the data synthesis methodologies to battle the adversity caused by the data-hungry models.
 Current methodologies including most of the neural network and deep learning-based techniques are super data-hungry, i.e they need an enormous amount of data to work accurately.

 Using less data-efficient models results in costing more money.
 Most of the small or medium-scale businesses cannot afford to allocate that much monetary resource behind the data only.
 So it’s important we have fewer data-hungry techniques.

 Thanks to the recent advancements in these fields, many areas of the research can now generate their own training data.
 Methodologies like Generative Adversarial Networks (GAN) help reduce the need for a huge amount of data with the help of artificial data synthesis.

 4. AI will make healthcare more accurate

-AI is going to change the overall workflow of the healthcare sector for good in 2020.
-The patients, as well as the healthcare professionals, are going to be benefitted by the efficient implementation of the AI-based techniques.
+AI is going to change the overall workflow of the healthcare sector for good in 2021.
+The patients, as well as the healthcare professionals, are going to be benefitted from the efficient implementation of AI-based techniques.
 It’s going to acquire real-time data from multiple hospitals and health centers and utilize it for the benefit of both parties.

 Automatic initialization of equipment, automated reporting, and optimized scheduling – everything would be done to customize to an individual patient’s condition.
 Combining AI with expert clinical and domain knowledge will result in speeding up the clinical procedure.